HelloWounderworld/Linux-Shell-Apache-Master/Book/chapter20-Regular-Expressions/commands-regular-expressions/README.md

     sed -n '/[0123]/p' data7.txt

 You can combine character classes to check for properly formatted numbers, such as phone numbers and ZIP codes.
-However, when you’re trying to match a speciﬁ c format, you must be careful.
+However, when you’re trying to match a specific format, you must be careful.
 Here’s an example of a ZIP code match gone wrong:

     sed -n '
     /[0123456789][0123456789][0123456789][0123456789][0123456789]/p